 Kinteroni will initially produce around 20,000 barrels of oil equivalent a day, which is expected to double in 2016.
 Repsol is the operator of the block, which it shares with Petrobras.

-Kinteroni is located in block 57, where Repsol made another large discovery in the area, Sagari.
-Preliminary estimates indicate the field may hold resources of between 2 and 3 TCF (trillion cubic feet) of gas.
+The Kinteroni field was discovered in 2008, when it was one of the five biggest discoveries made worldwide.
+It is located in block 57, where Repsol made another large find, Sagari.
+Preliminary estimates indicate the field may hold between 2 and 3 TCF (trillion cubic feet) of gas.